Frequently Asked Questions

 IF YOU CAN NO LONGER ATTEND

 What happens if I want to cancel my place or transfer to another category?

 If you wish to cancel your place due to injury or any other circumstances, your entry fee is non refundable.
-We have listed below your cancellation options (all options will incur a £20 admin fee)
+We have listed below your cancellation options (each option will incur a £25 admin fee, unless otherwise stated)